 In the same way, affirming our children requires us to celebrate what is already there.
 Sadly, we tend to focus on what is not!
 In affirming a child, we are telling them that we do see, that we notice and we do appreciate.
 In a world saturated with all kinds of distractions and negativity, seeing and appreciating is a compelling way to communicate love.

 Here are some ways our family has sought to practice affirmation in our household:

 Praising Character Over Results

 We like to affirm our children for demonstrating positive traits and making a good effort regardless of a task’s outcome.
 If my five year old displayed patience in waiting for her turn, we would acknowledge and thank her for it.
-My ten year old son is responsible for taking out the trash, and when he does so, even though it is his duty to do so, I still thank him to appreciate the fact that he has done it faithfully.
+My 10-year-old son is responsible for taking out the trash, and when he does so, even though it is his duty to do so, I still thank him to appreciate the fact that he has done it faithfully.
 Similarly, my husband and I make an effort to affirm acts of kindness that the children extend to the rest of the family.
 Over the years, it has established a baseline for respect and honour in our home.
 This has helped our children to appreciate the importance of giving help and showing kindness without being asked.

 Being Merciful in Speech